TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 - Torque: newtons multiplied by meters (n•m)
 - Rotation: degrees

-These units are important because internally, Ammo.js uses single-precision floats, so **large values can cause loss of precision, instability, or solver issues**, which result in jittery or innacurate collisions, instability (objects tunnelling through each other), and oddly behaving constraints.
+Some Scratch-based 3D engines use large unitless values for scale, but because Ammo.js library uses single-precision floats, **large values can cause loss of precision, instability, or solver issues**, which result in jittery or innacurate collisions, instability (objects tunnelling through each other), and oddly behaving constraints.

 Generally speaking, **values in between 0.01-1000 are safe**.
 If you must scale outside SI units, make sure to scale units proportionally and consistently to avoid unexpected behavior.